scriptnet-project/scriptnet/README.md

 # Scriptnet

-Main point of interest is probably `src/components/VisualisationScreen`, it includes:
+Main point of interest is probably `src/components/VisualisationScreen`

-<Visualisation /> - which is intended to hold the graph visualisation
-<PanelsManager /> - which displays the appropriate panel(s) depending on where we are in the app.

 ## This is built on top of electron-webpack-quick-start
 > A bare minimum project structure to get started developing with [`electron-webpack`](https://github.com/electron-userland/electron-webpack).